richchapler/AzureSolutionsDocumentation/docs/curricula/PowerShell_Fundamentals.md

 ### Answer Key

-1. Answer: A
+1. **Answer: A**
-   Explanation: The `Connect-AzAccount` cmdlet is used to log in to your Azure account, providing authentication to access Azure resources.
+   Explanation: The `Connect-AzAccount` cmdlet is used to log in to your Azure account, providing the necessary authentication for managing Azure resources.

-2. Answer: A
+2. **Answer: A**
-   Explanation: The `New-AzResourceGroup` cmdlet creates a new resource group, which is used to organize Azure resources such as Azure SQL servers and databases.
+   Explanation: The `New-AzResourceGroup` cmdlet is the correct command to create a new resource group in Azure, which organizes related resources.

-3. Answer: A
+3. **Answer: A**
-   Explanation: When provisioning an Azure SQL server, the `-SqlAdministratorCredentials` parameter is required to specify the server admin’s credentials.
+   Explanation: When provisioning an Azure SQL server, the `-SqlAdministratorCredentials` parameter is required to specify the admin credentials for the server.

-4. Answer: A
+4. **Answer: A**
-   Explanation: The `New-AzSqlServerFirewallRule` cmdlet is used to create firewall rules for an Azure SQL server, allowing you to control network access.
+   Explanation: The `New-AzSqlServerFirewallRule` cmdlet is used to create firewall rules for an Azure SQL server, allowing you to control which IP addresses can access the server.

-5. Answer: A
+5. **Answer: A**
-   Explanation: The `New-AzSqlDatabase` cmdlet is the correct command to create a new Azure SQL Database.
+   Explanation: The `New-AzSqlDatabase` cmdlet is used to create a new Azure SQL Database on a given server.

-6. Answer: A
+6. **Answer: A**
-   Explanation: In Azure Cloud Shell, the Az modules are pre-installed and maintained by Azure, so you do not need to manually install them.
+   Explanation: In Azure Cloud Shell, the Az modules are pre‑installed and managed by Azure, removing the need for manual installation.

-7. Answer: A
+7. **Answer: A**
    Explanation: Azure SQL Database uses the fully qualified domain name format `yourserver.database.windows.net` for its server name.

-8. Answer: A
+8. **Answer: A**
-   Explanation: The `Invoke-Sqlcmd` cmdlet is used to execute T-SQL queries against an Azure SQL Database, allowing you to verify connectivity and execute commands.
+   Explanation: The `Invoke-Sqlcmd` cmdlet can be used to execute T‑SQL queries against an Azure SQL Database, verifying connectivity and running commands.

-9. Answer: A
+9. **Answer: A**
-   Explanation: A key benefit of Azure Cloud Shell is that the Az modules are pre-installed and maintained, reducing setup time and ensuring you have the latest functionality.
+   Explanation: A key benefit of using Azure Cloud Shell is that the Az modules are pre‑installed and maintained by Azure, which reduces setup time and ensures you have the latest functionality.

-10. Answer: A
+10. **Answer: A**
-    Explanation: Azure Automation Runbooks are recommended for scheduling recurring maintenance tasks for Azure SQL resources, as they provide a managed, scalable solution for automation in the cloud.
+    Explanation: Azure Automation Runbooks are recommended for automating recurring maintenance tasks for Azure SQL resources because they provide a managed, scalable solution for automation in the cloud.